joling6027/Job-Application-Tracker/README.md

 To install and run Job Application Tracker, follow these steps:
 1. Make sure you have Node.js and MongoDB installed.
 2. Clone the repository to your local folder.
+3. Create a .env file in your root folder and put your local mongoDB URL such as: MONGODB_URI="mongodb://localhost:27017/your_db_name"
-3. Navigate to the folder, first run `npm intall` to install the dependencies and then run `npm run dev` to run the program.
+4. Navigate to the folder, first run `npm intall` to install the dependencies and then run `npm run dev` to run the program.
-4. Open your browser and navigate to localhost:3000.
+5. Open your browser and navigate to localhost:3000. (make sure it's running on port 3000, otherwise you'll need to change the url in statistics.js page to the corresponding port.)
-5. Now you can use it to track your job applications.
+6. Now you can use it to track your job applications.

 ## Examples